 UNDP Seoul Policy Centre

-The UNDP Seoul Policy Centre is an integral part of the Bureau for Policy and Programme Support of the UNDP Headquarters Office in New York.
+The UNDP Seoul Policy Centre is an integral part of the Global Policy Network of the UNDP Headquarters Office in New York.
 It is co-funded by the Ministry of Foreign Affairs of the Republic of Korea and UNDP and hosted by Korea University.
 UNDP’s global policy centres are located in different parts of the world with different mandates.

 Find out how to reach us.